Yoga for Trauma

 Freedom from recurring patterns arises from rebalancing rhythmic patterns in the body, breath and brain.
 Yoga was originally designed to renegotiate communication in the deeper neurophysiological and endocrine gland systems in the body and mind that are affected by trauma – structures such as the amygdala, HPA-axis, sympathetic/parasympathetic nerves, organs, and fascia.

-A WLO yoga circle at Eight Elements West.
+Yoga session at Eight Elements West.

 Structure of the Yoga for Trauma Class